 Survivals from the Bronze Age have not been specifically dealt with, partly because they fall into the general list, and partly because the domination of the alloy was incomplete.
 The age of Bronze was but of brief duration, if its rise and decline be compared with that of the Stone period.
 The perforated hammer head, characteristic of the Bronze Age, has been mentioned, and this shape remains to-day.
 Bronze shields have also left their impress.
-The overlapping flange of the bronze celt, as represented in one of its transitions. is seen in the present mode of attaching a rake or a hoe to its shaft.
+The overlapping flange of the bronze celt, as represented in one of its transitions, is seen in the present mode of attaching a rake or a hoe to its shaft.
 A few survivals in ritual will be touched upon in the next chapter.

 To the antiquary, no apology is offered for this long enumeration.
 He loves to unravel the twisted skein of folkmemory, to discover one genuine case of survival, and to tell the news to kindred spirits.
-If, on the one hand, it is true of the antiquary.
+If, on the one hand, it is true of the antiquary, the reader has this advantage over the listener, who ' cannot choose but hear ',-he can turn over the pages to a new subject.